Ghee recipe in 20 minutes- A detailed step by step recipe or guide for making ghee that is tasty and flavorful with perfect texture!

 You can store the whole batch in a big jar and remove the quantity required for a day or two and melt it.
 This is done to retain freshness.

-Typically homemade ghee lasts for 4-6 months.
+Typically Ghee lasts for 4-6 months.
 No need to refrigerate.
 Store in clean jar in a dry place.

 Expert Tips & Notes.

 Choose the right pan- the first step is to ensure you have the right pan to melt butter.
 Butter on melting foams and froth big time.
 It is important to choose a pan that is deep and wide enough to hold it.

 I usually use a pressure cooker base for this recipe.
 You can also use Dutch oven or heavy stainless pan.